YuraT/Alan-AI-Flutter-Firebase/README.md

 ## Important Things That Need to be Noted

-I haven't modified the full class structure for the users to fit the app yet

-The register screen doesn't actually do anything with the information in the last name and username fields, t1he auth works only with email
+The auth works only with email

-The home screen of the app has not been modified

 ## Getting Started